How to write a sustainability report? 6 steps to get started!

 5. State key observations

 Next, you should draw conclusions and make recommendations to make your insights actionable.
 Ask yourself:

 - What are critical areas of improvement?

-- What interesting or suprising facts did you learn?
+- What interesting or surprising facts did you learn?

 - How do you recommend the organisation moves forward?

 These conclusions and recommendations allow stakeholders to act upon the main lessons from your report.

 - In the conclusion, summary or recommendation section of the report,

 - As well as any presentations or social media posts you make.